hiankun/poj_ibus_table/README.md

 * If your POJ input method fails to adapt the given icon (ibus-poj.svg), try to install `ibus-chewing`, reboot the system, and then add POJ input method from the IBus GUI again.
 (I don't know the reason, but this work-around works for me.)

-* If some of the Han characters won't shown in the selecting list, click the icon on system tray and set **Chinese mode** to be **All Chineese characters**.
+* If some of the Han characters won't shown in the selecting list, click the icon on system tray and set **Chinese mode** to be **All Chinese characters**.

 ![click the icon](pics/ibus_tray.png)